Jenning de Boo: 2023–24 season: Long track World Cup debut and continental success

-De Boo started his career as a short track speed skater.
-He competed in the 500m and 1,000m short track events at the 2020 Winter Youth Olympics in Lausanne, Switzerland.
-He switched to long track speed skating in 2023.
-At the 2023 World Junior Speed Skating Championships in February 2023 he won the silver medal in the team sprint.
-De Boo made his ISU Speed Skating World Cup debut in November 2023 at the Meiji Hokkaido-Tokachi Oval in Japan where he finished tenth in the 1000m race.
-At the second World Cup race, held at the National Speed Skating Oval in Beijing, he finished in seventh place in the 1000m race.
+De Boo confirmed his switch to long track speed skating following the 2022–23 season.
+The following season, in November 2023, De Boo made his ISU Speed Skating World Cup debut at the Meiji Hokkaido-Tokachi Oval in Obihiro, Japan where he finished tenth in the 1000 m race.
+At the second World Cup race, held at the National Speed Skating Oval in Beijing, he finished in seventh place in the 1000 m race.

 At the 2024 European Speed Skating Championships, held at Thialf in Heerenveen, Netherlands, De Boo won a bronze medal in the team sprint, a silver medal in the 1000 m and a gold medal in the 500 m.